gitabhi15/Social_Distancing_Device/README.md

 5. Push-button

 —This was built as a basic safety tool and a fun way to explore sensors, displays, and input handling on Arduino.

-—Let me know if you want installation steps, wiring diagrams, or GitHub formatting.